How to lie about loud

 Moral: you should know if the speaker is clipping or not.

 To be consistent, all speakers should be measured anechoically – this means without any reflected sound.
 You can sort of do this the open air, or with special measurement techniques.
-The reason for this is that sound bounces off walls and a room sort of becomes an acoustic amplifier, boosting the loudness.
+The reason for this is that sound bounces off walls and a room becomes an acoustic amplifier, boosting the loudness.
 A smaller room with hard walls and floor will sound louder than a large room with lots of curtains and soft furnishings.

 Another factor is how widely the speaker radiates it’s sound.
 Some speakers are like torches, the sound is really focused in a beam.
 Once you get out of the beam, the sound level drops off.
 In the beam however the volume level is more intense.
 These sort of speakers will always measure really well anechoically, but poorly in a real life unless you’re right in front of them: it’s a minefield!